Pontiac Solstice: Solstice GXP

 2008 Pontiac Solstice GXP Convertible in "Mean" Yellow.

 The GXP version of the Solstice debuted at the Los Angeles Auto Show in January 2006.
 Although heavier than the base model, it made much more power and torque with a new 2.0 liter (121.9 cu in) I4 Ecotec engine equipped with a dual-scroll turbocharger.
 The engine's output is 260 hp and 260 lbft.
 This was the highest specific output of any engine by cubic inches in the history of General Motors in North America (2.1 hp or 1.6 kW per cubic inch) and had the first dual-cam VVT system on an Ecotec motor.
 According to Car and Driver, the GXP targa accelerates from 0 to 60 mi/h in 5.2 seconds, while the soft top GXP did so in 5.6 seconds.

-Other GXP features include standard Stabilitrak traction control, a limited-slip differential, and anti-lock brakes.
+Other GXP features include standard StabilTrak traction control, a limited-slip differential, and anti-lock brakes.
 Summer tires on 18-inch wheels are standard.